home-assistant/home-assistant.io/source/_integrations/image.mqtt.markdown

   required: false
   type: string
 content_type:
-  description: The content type of the image received on `topic`.
-This option is only applicable when the `from_url` option is set to `false`.
-When `from_url` option is set to `true`, the content type is derived when downloading the image.
+  description: The content type of and image data message received on `topic`.
+This option cannot be used with the `from_url_topic` because the content type is derived when downloading the image.
   required: false
   type: string
   default: image/jpeg